Search

 • Apocynum Venetum: Apocynum Venetum has a rich history in traditional Chinese medicine.
 It is an herbal remedy that soothes nerves and helps improve occasional sleeplessness.
 Studies have shown extracts from Apocynum Venetum leaves induce deep sleep by improving stress-related anxiety and helping keep you asleep through the sleep cycle.

 • Glycine: Glycine is a non-essential amino acid and plays a significant role in the brain’s biochemistry.
-Glycine supplements are proven to positively influence subjective and objective sleep quality, reducing fatigue and improving “clear-headedness.”
+Glycine supplements have been shown to positively influence subjective and objective sleep quality, reducing fatigue and improving “clear-headedness.”

 Social Media Trends